bstadie/Stat_415_Spring_2023/homework-1/README.md

 # Homework 1: Credit Card Fraud Data Wrangling and EDA

-This repository contains materials and instructions for Homework 1, in which you will be working with a dataset of credit card transactions to perform data wrangling and exploratory data analysis.
+This repository contains materials and instructions for Homework 1, in which you will be working with a dataset of credit card transactions to perform exploratory data analysis and data cleaning.

 The primary goal of the assignment is to gain insights into the predictors of credit card fraud, which is an important problem in the financial industry.
 While this assignment focuses on data preparation and analysis, it's worth noting that the insights gained from this work can be used to build predictive models in a real-world setting.